 Everyone is at risk for falling while in the hospital: Call, don't fall.

-Before getting up, please check with your nurse first about assistance you may need.
+Before getting up, please check with your nurse first about assistance you might need.

 Honoring your health care wishes